 Once you've tried this super easy recipe for cookie twists, you'll never toss out leftover pie crust scraps again!

-I honestly think I only make these pie crust cookies for an excuse to have these two decadent dipping sauces.
-The cookies are delicious on their own, but thehe firm, flaky twists are just begging to be dipped into a creamy vanilla icing or a rich salted caramel sauce.
+I honestly think I only make these pie crust cookies recipes for an excuse to have these two decadent dipping sauces.
+The cookies are delicious on their own, but these firm, flaky twists are just begging to be dipped into a creamy vanilla icing or a rich salted caramel sauce.
 And don't worry -- both sauces are incredibly easy to whip up while the cookies are cooling!
+You can also pick up your favorite dessert dip to dip these little cookies into!

-Whether you eat your pie crust cookies on their own or with the dipping sauces, these pie crust cookie twists area genius way to enjoy those leftover pie crust scraps!
+Whether you eat your pie crust cinnamon twists on their own or with the dipping sauces, these homemade pie crust cookie twists are my favorite way to enjoy those leftover pie crust scraps!

-You'll need a pizza cutter or sharp knife to cute your pie crust into strips, and a sheet pan and liner (or parchment paper) to bake them!
+You'll need a pizza cutter or sharp knife to cute your pie crust into strips, and a baking sheet pan and liner (or parchment paper) to bake them!
+You may also want a pastry brush to brush melted butter onto your pie dough.
 Otherwise, there's no special equipment you need for this easy pie crust cookie twists recipe!

 Equipment you may need